basicallydan/danhough.com/busking/2018-04-12-south-kensington.md

 ogthumbnail: "!SITE_URL!/img/busking/2018-04-12-busking-progress-1-og.png"
 ---

-On Thursday I [took a day off from my day job to do some busking](2018-04-12-marathon)!
-My first stop was Southwark, a pitch where I have fond memories.
-I filmed [my YouTube busking video](https://www.youtube.com/watch?v=LmDXpLbi2w0) there.
-I sometimes tell people it's my "favourite pitch" because the acoustics are great, it's a very open space and you can really belt it out there.
-But on the flipside, it's really quiet.
-No matter what time, no matter what day, it just doesn't get a lot of foot traffic.
-And even if it did, the busking pitch is maybe 5 metres away from where people walk at their closest spot so people need to go out of their way to give you money.
+On Thursday I took a day off from my day job to do some busking!
+My second stop was South Kensington (Pitch 1).
+I've never played here before, but I've passed it many times on the way to or fron Royal Albert Hall or the Science Museum.

-Plus, Southwark station isn't a huge tourist area either.
+Basically, it's in a long subterranean tunnel which takes you from South Kensington Station to very close to the entrance of the Science Museum of London.

 So, Southwark is not a money-maker.
 In fact, I've been to Southwark three times now and my average hourly intake is £5.64 - which is _very poor_.
 But it's a good place to practice new stuff in a low-pressure environment and the staff there are really friendly.
 Plus, for me it's extremely convenient as I live only two stops away on the Jubilee Line.